hutchisonlab/labmanual/GroupManual.md

 ## Citations and License

-Parts of this lab manual were inspired and adapted from [Prof. Mariam Aly at Columbia University](http://www.alylab.org).
+Much of this lab manual was inspired and adapted from [Prof. Mariam Aly at Columbia University](http://www.alylab.org).
 It is provided under the [Creative Commons Attribution License 4.0](https://creativecommons.org/licenses/by/4.0/).

 Like all science this lab manual is a work in progress.
 Please feel free to make suggestions or pull requests via [GitHub](https://github.com/ghutchis/labmanual)